 Data, information and knowledge management including cloud computing; collaboration; data management; digital preservation; information management; information systems; knowledge management; privacy (collection, use, disclosure, security, destruction of information); records management; research data management; health program evaluation.

 - Faculty working in this area: Creighton Barrett, Carla Heggie, Jackie MacDonald, Joyline Makani, Mike Smit, Louise Spiteri, Sandra Toze, Ryan Whalen.

-Data science including big data; big data analytics; big data management; big data processing; citation analysis; cloud computing; cloud computing at scale; computational social science; empirical innovation studies; ethics; natural language processing; network analysis; personal information security.
+Data science including big data; big data analytics; big data management; big data processing; citation analysis; cloud computing; cloud computing at scale; computational social science; empirical innovation studies; ethics; natural language processing; network analysis; personal information security; digital forensics.

-Educational and informational services including children’s services; collaboration; collections development; community engagement; community-led services; data literacy; information literacy; pleasure reading; readers’ advisory services; reading and literacy; young adult services; mediated information searching.
+Educational and informational services including children’s services; collaboration; collections development; community engagement; community-led services; data literacy; information literacy instruction; pleasure reading; readers’ advisory services; reading and literacy; young adult services; mediated information searching.

 - Faculty working in this area: Creighton Barrett, Vivian Howard, Keith Lawson, Jackie MacDonald, Joyline Makani, Lindsay McNiff, Mike Smit, Louise Spiteri, Sandra Toze

 Human information interaction including accidental information acquisition; e-learning; geographic information behavior and use; group/collaborative information interactions; human-computer interaction; individual differences; information needs and behaviours; mobile interface theory; online catalog retrieval systems (pleasure reading); organizational learning; perceptions of internet-based technology; privacy; serendipity; social media; user engagement; web-based discovery systems.